-A paradigm called Constraint Logic Programming (CLP) was proposed by Colmerauer [2], and Jaffar and Lassez [7].
-A similar paradigm (or language) was proposed by Dinchas, Simonis, and van Hentenryck [3].
+A paradigm called Constraint Logic Programming (CLP) was proposed by Colmeraner [2], and Jaffar and Lassez [7].
+A similar paradigm (or language) was proposed by the ECRC group [3].
 Programs written in logic programming languages like Prolog are executed by unification.
 CLP is an attempt to increase the descriptive power of logic programming by employing constraint solving instead of unification as its execution mechanism.
 In this sense, constraint solving can be viewed as a generalization of unification.